FixelAlgorithmsTeam/fixel/_posts/2017-03-09-fixel-detailizer-post.md

 Before we continue, you can give a look at my first video, where I include some examples and their limits when we try to boost textures and details on our pictures

-<iframe src="https://player.vimeo.com/video/206896575" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/206896575" width="800" height="450" align="middle" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/206896575">Introduction to Fixel Detailer 2.5 - Part I</a> from <a href="https://vimeo.com/user6713845">Flora Cusi</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 # Part II